giis-uniovi/tdrules/tdrules-client-oa/README.md

 ### Path parameters

-There is another common pattern where the the rids are not included in the request body, but included as path parameters.
+There is another common pattern where the the rids are not included in the request body, but included as path parameters in a POST request.
-For example, a POST operation to create `entity` that references `master`: `POST /myapi/entity_path/{master_id}`
+For example, to create `entity` that references `master`: `POST /myapi/entity_path/{master_id}`

-In this case you can specify `x-fk=master.id` in the path parameter section of the operation.
-The property `master_id` will be added to the schema model along with its `x-fk` vendor extension.
+If the path parameter section for `master_id` includes the vendor extension `x-fk=master.id` or there is a id resolver configured for `id`, the property `master_id` referencing `master.id` will be added to the request schema model.

 ### Other features